top of page

 1. Is functional medicine ever covered by insurance?

-Some components, such as standard labs or MD consultations, may be partially covered, but full functional evaluations are typically out-of-pocket.
+Some components, such as standard labs may be partially covered, but full functional evaluations are typically out-of-pocket.

 2. Why is insurance reluctant to cover functional medicine?